meshplay/meshplay/docs/pages/guides/infrastructure-management/infrastructure-discovery.md

 ## Connection Configuration

 The benefit of normalizing and extracting the status of a component as a direct property of the connection is to allow different systems to connect to the same component with different states.
-For example, multiple Meshery servers can connect to the same Kubernetes cluster, each having its own individual connection with a unique status.
+For example, multiple Meshplay servers can connect to the same Kubernetes cluster, each having its own individual connection with a unique status.

 Now that you are familiar with MeshSync and its powerful features, you are ready to streamline your Kubernetes cluster management.